History of CNN in Timeline

 In September 2007, CNN began broadcasting in the high-definition 1080i resolution format.

-In October 2007, CNN introduced the CNN Election Express bus, providing political coverage in HD.
-The Election Express vehicle was capable of five simultaneous HD feeds and was used for presidential debates and candidate interviews.
+In October 2007, CNN introduced the CNN Election Express bus, capable of five simultaneous HD feeds, for political coverage in HD.

 On April 18, 2008, CNN.com was targeted by Chinese hackers in retaliation for the channel's coverage of the 2008 Tibetan unrest.
-CNN reported taking preventive measures after news broke of the impending attack.
+CNN reported taking preventive measures following news of the impending attack.

 2008: CNN Begins Live Streaming Broadcast

-In early 2008, CNN began maintaining a live streaming broadcast available to cable and satellite subscribers.
-CNN International is broadcast live outside the US as part of the RealNetworks SuperPass subscription service.
+In early 2008, CNN began maintaining a live streaming broadcast available to cable and satellite subscribers who receive CNN at home.
+CNN International is broadcast live, as part of the RealNetworks SuperPass subscription service outside the US.
+CNN also offers several RSS feeds and podcasts.

-On October 24, 2009, CNN launched a new version of the CNN.com website, including a "sign up" option, "CNN Pulse" feature, and a new red color theme.
-However, most archived news stories were deleted.
+On October 24, 2009, CNN launched a new version of the CNN.com website, featuring a "sign up" option for user profiles, a new "CNN Pulse" (beta) feature, and a red color theme.
+However, most of the archived news stories were deleted.

 January 10, 2011: CNN Introduces Major Redesign

-On January 10, 2011, CNN introduced its next major redesign, replacing the dark, flat appearance of the 2008 look with a glossier, blue-and-white color scheme.
+On January 10, 2011, CNN introduced a major redesign, replacing the dark appearance of the 2008 look with a glossier, blue-and-white color scheme.

 July 27, 2012: Jim Walton Resigns as CNN President